syncfusion-content/flutter-docs/Flutter/maps/title.md

 ## Text Style

-### Using title

-You can change the appearance of the title text in the maps using the [`MapsTitle.textStyle`]property.
+You can change the style of the title text in the maps using the [`MapsTitle.textStyle`] property.

 {% tabs %}
 {% highlight Dart %}